Seth Rich's Family's Fox News Suit Won't Wait For Assange - Law360

 Seth Rich's brother Aaron Rich is also suing Fox News and Butowsky for defamation by reporting that he conspired with his brother to steal the DNC data and that they received money from WikiLeaks.

-The private investigator Butowsky introduced to the Riches is also suing Fox News, Zimmerman and Butowsky for allegedly misquoting him in the story.
+The private investigator Butowsky introduced to the Riches also sued Fox News, Zimmerman and Butowsky for allegedly misquoting him in the story.
+His lawsuit was dismissed in 2018.

 Butowsky has filed several suits over the story himself, including one accusing The New York Times of defaming him by suggesting a court ruled he exploited the grieving Rich family to spread a fake story.

-Note: Clarification: This story has been updated with additional information about the status of the private investigator's lawsuit.